Graph visualization: fixing data hairballs

 Connected components emerge from the chart once we add further details

-Notice how our automatic organic graph layout makes it easier to recognize structures.
+Our organic graph layout highlights some structures.
 But our quest for knowledge continues.

 Next, we add records for the types of damage claimed by policyholders, and the details of the mechanics who fixed those damages.
 The visualization starts to take shape.